Q. Do V3 Rings produce tight contacts?

-A. Dr McDonald prefers to prep all at once, place the matrices on all teeth then place composite initial layers on all three teeth.
-Then he finishes layering 12 and 14 and pulls off the matrix on 12 and 14.
-Next, he pushes the wedge in farther between 12-13 and 13-14, burnishes the contact on M and D of 13 and places the final layer on 13.
-Then he finishes all three at the same time.
+A. We suggest that you prep all at once, place the matrices on all teeth and then place initial composite layers on all three teeth.
+Then finish layering 12 and 14 and pull the matrix off of 12 and 14.
+Next, push the wedge in farther between 12-13 and 13-14, burnish the contact on the M and D of 13 and place the final layer on 13.
+Then finish all three at the same time.

 Q. With the V3 Ring is it best to do them all separately start to finish or would you do 12 and 14 together and then 13 by itself?

 A. Yes, you can do all four in a row if you want.
 You just need to make sure that the V3 Ring is separating the contact you are working on.
 You can move the V3 Ring along as you work, or stack rings.
-Dr McDonald prefers to use just one V3 Ring as it allows that embrasure to open rather than the retainer rings working against each other.
-Although he builds one contact at a time, he etches, bonds and places bands and/or matrices all at once.
+We suggest that you use just one V3 Ring as it allows that embrasure to open rather than the retainer rings working against each other.
+Build one contact at a time, then etch, bond and place bands and/or matrices all at once.

 Q. The V3 Ring is a small piece of equipment to put in the patient’s mouth.
 What if it springs out or is dropped?